Connect with others who understand.

 If you have difficulty breathing or think you may have lung crackles with PH, talk to your healthcare provider.
 They can answer your questions, diagnose the underlying cause, and offer treatment suggestions to improve your quality of life.

 Have you experienced lung crackles with PH?
 What has helped you manage this symptom?
-Share your story in the comments below or by posting on your Activities page.
+Let others know in the comments below.

 A myPHteam Member